gitzlh/capsule-pytorch/README.md

 Once these mistakes are corrected, their models cannot learn at all.
 I guess there are some other mistakes.

-Besides, most of the repos of pytorch capsule network are based on pytorch 0.3 and are a bit of outdated.
+Besides, most of the  pytorch-implemented capsule network are based on pytorch 0.3 and are a bit of outdated.